Find the team member that best suits your needs.

 Emily Bostrom, MNTCW, RCC

-Individuals / Youth Adults / Women / Life Transitions / Issues of Violence / Narrative Therapy
+Individuals / Youth Adults / Women / Seniors / Life Transitions / Issues of Violence / Narrative Therapy / Somatic Stories

-Emily offers virtual appointments with some in-person availability at our Salmon Arm location
+Emily offers virtual and in-person appointments at our Salmon Arm location

 Ella LaFleur MACP, B.Ed, RCC

-Children & Youth / Young Adults / Adults / Couples & Families
+Children & Youth / Young Adults / Adults / Families

 Ella brings a wealth of experience to her role, with a decade of involvement in the elementary, secondary, and post-secondary education systems across Alberta and British Columbia.
 Her primary focus on children and youth reflects her deep commitment to enhancing their well-being, while her skills are adaptable to individuals of all ages.
 Ella utilizes a number of therapeutic approaches including, Acceptance and Commitment Therapy (ACT) and Expressive Art and Play Therapies.